ezsystems/commerce-documentation/docs/guide/econtent/econtent_cookbook/econtent_how_to_import_products/importing_products_api.md

 |int|setDataInt|
 |text/string|setDataText|

-## How to import a category
+## Importing a category

-- class_id = 1
+A category has `class_id` = 1.

-- categories are used to group products by setting the parent_id of the products to the node_id of the category
+Categories are used to group products by setting the `parent_id` of the products to the `node_id` of the category.
-- the root node of the tree is 2 (will be the parent of first category)
+The root node of the tree is 2 (the parent of first category)

-**Example - Import a new category**
+For example:

 ``` php
 $categoryName = 'My category';